Appsmith vs Budibase: In-Depth Comparison

 Budibase offers extensive support for all kinds of business data.
 We offer a built-in low-code database, complete with formula variables, CSV uploads, relationships between tables, and spreadsheet-like interactions in the back end.

 Even better, we’ve got a huge array of dedicated connectors for relational databases, NoSQL tools, and APIs.
 You can even interact with tabular in Budibase’s data section using the exact same spreadsheet-style grid.
+We can create highly granular filter or calculation views on top of supported data sets, as well as generating UIs and automation rules directly within the dat asection.

 Like Appsmith, we can bind connected data to UI elements using either handlebars expressions or custom JavaScript.
 Budibase also offers a range of autogenerated layouts for supported data sources, including fully functional CRUD screens and forms.